This article contains affiliate links.

 Image from Shakti Ladakh

 A network of rural Tibetan villages in the off-the-beaten-parts of Ladakh make up this fantastic tailor-made experience with outposts in Sikkim, Ladakh and Kumaon.
 The idea that Shakti promotes is that of getting in touch with the local life, nature and culture outside of the more popular capital of Leh.
 You can trek between the luxury stays or head out into the wild and camp.
-Shakti even allows you to camp in the middle of the wilderness.
+Shakti, as one of the top luxury hotels in Ladakh, even allows you to camp in the middle of the wilderness.
 They will provide an all-inclusive vacation including porters and chefs that will travel with you and cook your meals on demand.
-The days are filled with temple visits, monasteries, amazing landscapes, rafting down rivers and local villages.
+The days at this luxury hotel in Ladakh are filled with temple visits, monasteries, amazing landscapes, rafting down rivers and local villages.

 Rates starting at US$1,580.
-Check more photos and latest availability on their website here.
+Book your stay on their website here.

 2. Chamba Camp Thiksey